A.I. Artificial Intelligence: Soundtrack

 The film's soundtrack album was released by Warner Sunset Records in 2001.
 The original score was composed and conducted by John Williams, performed by the Hollywood Studio Symphony and features singers Lara Fabian on two songs and Josh Groban on one.
 The film's score also had a limited release as an official "For your consideration Academy Promo", as well as a complete score issued by La-La Land Records in 2015.
 The band Ministry appears in the film playing the song "What About Us?", but the song does not appear on the official soundtrack album.

-Williams called his score an "homage a Kubrick."
-He includes echoes of Gyorgy Ligeti's choral music, which Kubrick used in 2001: A Space Odyssey.
+Williams called his score an "homage a Kubrick".
+He includes echoes of György Ligeti's choral music, which Kubrick used in 2001: A Space Odyssey.
 Per Kubrick's request, Williams included a quotation of Richard Strauss's Der Rosenkavalier in his score.

 Release

 Marketing

 The teaser trailer debuted on December 8, 2000, with the theatrical release of Proof of Life.
 Warner Bros. used an alternate reality game titled The Beast to promote the film.
 Over forty websites were created by Atomic Pictures in New York City (kept online at Cloudmakers.org), including the website for Cybertronics Corp.
 There were to be a series of video games for the Xbox video game console that followed the storyline of The Beast, but they went undeveloped.
 To avoid audiences mistaking A.I. for a family film, no action figures were created, although Hasbro released a talking Teddy following the film's release in June 2001.
 A.I. premiered at the Venice Film Festival in 2001.

 Home media

 A.I.
-Artificial Intelligence was released on VHS and DVD in the United States by DreamWorks Home Entertainment on March 5, 2002 in widescreen and fullscreen two-disc special editions featuring an extensive sixteen-part documentary detailing the film's development, production, visual effects, sound design and music.
+Artificial Intelligence was released on VHS and DVD in the United States by DreamWorks Home Entertainment on March 5, 2002, in widescreen and fullscreen two-disc special editions featuring an extensive sixteen-part documentary detailing the film's development, production, visual effects, sound design and music.
 The bonuses also include interviews with Haley Joel Osment, Jude Law, Frances O'Connor, Steven Spielberg and John Williams, two teaser trailers for the film's original theatrical release, and an extensive photo gallery featuring production stills and Stanley Kubrick's original storyboards.
 It was released overseas by Warner Home Video.

 The film was released on Blu-ray in Japan by Warner Home Video on December 22, 2010, followed shortly by a United States release by Paramount Home Entertainment (Paramount currently owns the pre-2010 live-action DreamWorks catalog) on April 5, 2011.
 This Blu-ray features the film remastered in high-definition and incorporates all the bonus features previously included on the two-disc special-edition DVD.